bcgov/platform-developer-docs/openshift-project-resource-quotas.md

 ## Memory quotas:

-All Memory requests and limits are shown in GiB and represent the **maximum** for the combined RAM request or RAM limit values for all pods within the namespace.
+The following RAM quotas are currently available on the Platform.
+All Memory requests and limits are shown in GiB and represent the **maximum** for the combined RAM request or RAM limit values for **all pods in the namespace**.

 ```
 memory-request-2-limit-4: RAM Request 2 GiB, RAM Limit 4 GiB